PerfectlySoft/Perfect-NewRelic-Linux/README.md

 - exceptionType: type of exception that occurred
 - errorMessage: error message
-- stackTrace: stacktrace when error occurred
+- stackTrace: print stack trace when error occurred
 - stackFrameDelimiter:  delimiter to split stack trace into frames

 #### Segments